 Filmmaker.
 Composer.
 Educator.
 Storyteller.

-Eli Slavkin is an internationally influenced film composer and documentarian with a deep love for music and cultures from around the world.
+Eli Slavkin is an internationally influenced composer, educator and filmmaker with a deep love for music and cultures from around the world.

-Eli's core mission as a bilingual global-minded composer is to celebrate and share diverse cultures by producing and scoring a series of documentaries, taking cultures unfamiliar to most people and bringing them to light.
+Eli's core mission as a multilingual global-minded artist is to celebrate and share diverse cultures by producing and scoring a series of documentaries, taking cultures unfamiliar to most people and bringing them to light.
 His bravery and independence to travel in countries by himself where he doesn’t speak the language, combined with his keen ability to deeply empathize with the people in these very places makes his approach to composition and storytelling truly unique and incredibly personal.
-Having lived in LA, Boston, Valéncia, Madrid, Castellón de la Plana, and having traveled extensively by himself through more than 20 countries, he has realized the importance of sharing seemingly disparate perspectives and cultures in order to make the world more interconnected and empathetic.
+Having lived in LA and Boston (USA), Valéncia, Madrid, and Castellón de la Plana (Spain), Jerusalem (Israel) and having traveled extensively through more than 20 countries on 4 continents, he has realized the importance of sharing seemingly disparate perspectives and cultures in order to make the world more interconnected and empathetic.

 Before his career as a student at Berklee College of Music, Eli was able to dedicate himself more fully to music by attending an online high school for his senior year.
 He took private lessons at the University of Southern California’s prestigious Thornton School of Music from the chair of the Studio/ Jazz Guitar department, Frank Potenza, and was selected as the guitarist for the L.A.
 Jazz Society's 19th Bill Green Mentorship Program.